mui/mui-x/docs/data/data-grid/server-side-data/index.md

 />;
 ```

-We only scratched the surface in the above example with a lot of problems still unsolved like:
+This example only scratches the surface with a lot of problems still unsolved like:

 - Performance optimization
 - Caching data/deduping requests